godfinger23/AQI-station/README.md

-My final project is using pandas to read the daily data from the Taiwan EPA opendata website.
-Further more, the data will be draw on the map by folium.
+This project is using request to read the daily data from the Taiwan EPA opendata website.
+Further more, the data will be storge in SQL.